 So I know that chicken nuggets aren’t a fabulous knock your socks off recipe but who doesn’t love them?
 There’s a reason why children and adults alike love these little crispy gems.
-These Paleo chicken nuggets are perfect for a light lunch or gameday snack.
-Alex does keep reminding me that March Madness is about to start.
+These Paleo chicken nuggets are perfect for a light lunch or game day snack.
 They also make a fabulous packable lunch for kids.

 The batter is very similar to the one I use for my baja tacos.
 Light and airy they sort of remind me of McDonald’s chicken nuggets.
 Not that I’ve eaten there in several years.